Make Me Happier: Evoking Emotions Through Image Diffusion Models: Method

 \subsection{Curating Our EmoPair Dataset}

 Given the unavailability of a paired image dataset for emotion editing, we curate EmoPair.
-It consists of two subsets: EmoPair-Annotated Subset (EPAS), containing 331,595 image pairs from Ip2p\cite{brooks2023instructpix2pix} annotated with emotion labels; and EmoPair-Generated Subset (EPGS), consisting of 6,949 pairs generated based on text instructions given target emotions.
+It consists of two subsets: EmoPair-Annotated Subset (EPAS), containing 331,595 image pairs from Ip2p \cite{brooks2023instructpix2pix} annotated with emotion labels; and EmoPair-Generated Subset (EPGS), consisting of 6,949 pairs generated based on text instructions given target emotions.
 All images from EmoPair are of size 224$\times$224.
-Similar to existing works in VEA \cite{mikels2005emotional,yang2023emoset}, all images are classified into 8 emotion categories, encompassing four positive (amusement, awe, contentment, excitement) and four negative (anger, disgust, fear, sadness) emotions.
-Figure \ref{fig:fig4_dataset} shows the pipeline for curating our EmoPair dataset.
+Figure \ref{fig:fig4_dataset} illustrates the pipeline for curating our EmoPair dataset.
+See \textbf{Sec S1} for more details.

-\textbf{EmoPair-Annotated Subset (EPAS).} The original Ip2p dataset \cite{brooks2023instructpix2pix} lacks emotion labels, consisting only of image pairs with text instructions for editing.
-To address this limitation, we use an emotion predictor $\mathcal{P}$ to classify the source and target images from the Ip2p dataset into eight distinct emotions. $\mathcal{P}$ employs ResNet18 \cite{he2016resnet} as a backbone and trained on the EmoSet dataset \cite{yang2023emoset}.
-It achieves a top-1 accuracy of 73\% on EmoSet's test set.
-We augment the Ip2p dataset with emotion labels, resulting in a total of 331,595 image pairs.
-Notably, the text instructions with these image pairs serve as human expectations to guide EmoEditor's training (Sec. \ref{sec:EmoEditor}), but are not utilized during inference.
+\textbf{Emotion Predictor $\mathcal{P}$.} To construct our dataset, we use the emotion predictor $\mathcal{P}$ proposed in \cite{yang2023emoset}, which was trained on the largest VEA dataset, EmoSet.
+All images are classified into 8 emotion categories, encompassing four positive (amusement, awe, contentment, excitement) and four negative (anger, disgust, fear, sadness) emotions.

-\textbf{EmoPair-Generated Subset (EPGS).} Due to the lack of salient emotional cues in the Ip2p dataset, we further complement EPAS with EPGS subset, which has emotionally rich images from the EmoSet dataset \cite{yang2023emoset}.
-EmoSet provides diverse and evocative emotional cues that benefit our EmoEditor.
-However, EmoSet lacks paired images with coherent scene structures and target emotions, along with the absence of text editing instructions from source to target images.
+\textbf{EmoPair-Annotated Subset (EPAS).} The original Ip2p dataset lacks emotion labels, consisting only of image pairs with text instructions for editing.
+To address this, we use $\mathcal{P}$ to classify the source and target images from the Ip2p dataset into eight distinct emotions.
+We augment the Ip2p dataset with emotion labels, resulting in 331,595 image pairs.
+Notably, the text instructions with these image pairs serve as human expectations to guide EmoEditor's training but are not utilized during inference.